How could Jesus and His disciples have eaten a Passover meal on Wednesday night? Do you think that lamb was eaten during their meal?

 Jesus ate the Passover meal with His disciples on 14 Nisan (one night earlier than the majority of other Jews would eat it) simply because He would not be alive to eat it the following night.
 He really did not have a choice to do it at the regular time.
 Otherwise, He could not have been crucified at the same time as the other Passover lambs were slaughtered, at mid-afternoon on 14 Nisan.

 At any rate, I do not see the necessity for there to have been a lamb at the Last Supper.
 In fact, figuratively speaking, the disciples consumed the "body" and "blood" of the ultimate Passover Lamb, Jesus, when they ate the bread and drank the red wine.
-If anything, a roasted lamb on the table would have been an unnecessary distraction from this process, since their supreme Lamb was reclining at the table with them.
-More details are in my lamb subsection.
+If anything, it would seem that a roasted lamb on the table would have been an unnecessary distraction from this process, since the supreme Lamb of God was reclining at the table with them.
+More details can be found in the lamb subsection of my overall Passover and crucifixion on Thursday section.

 Return to Email Questions and Tedís Responses